20 Oct Improving my child’s life chances

 Very few people have these skills and this attitude.

 But this is great news for people who can develop these skills and become masters of their own destiny.

 The first and overriding key to increasing life chances is simply being positive.
 It sounds really wishy-washy but it’s not.
 In fact, in multiple controlled studies, successful people (particularly entrepreneurs!) have a tendency to be very positive.
 Now, it’s not just because they’re successful that they have a positive outlook – positive people are more likely to succeed in any given task.

 But why is it so important?

 A positive attitude has a lot of power.
 The ability to see solutions, look on the bright side, inspire others and get through challenging times is paramount to success and believing you can influence your environment.
 Create a ‘can do’ atmosphere around children.
 Always choose ‘yes’ over ‘no’.
 Even if you’re head is screaming ‘no’, say ‘yes, but how will that work’ or ‘okay, what issues might there be’.

 This is a really important one to understand.
 We’re really bad a labelling people as ‘stressed’ and we’re intent on demonising stress itself.
 The need to measure the effectiveness of schools in this country means children are constantly being examined and we deem this to have a ‘stressful’ impact on children.
 And it does.
 But just being tested to see how good you are at something should not be stressful – not in a bad way anyway.

 Don’t just associate stress with worry; associate it with action.

 In reality, stress a really important and successful people not only deal with it but harness its power.
-You probably know that stress stimulates the hormone cortisol, well, this hormone makes us super human.
-It’s our built in fight-or-slight response and it should create positive activity.
+You probably know that stress stimulates the hormone cortisol, well, this hormone makes us superhuman.
+It’s our built-in fight-or-flight response and it should create positive activity.

 Provide role models